-Our Senior Management Team have individual sustainability objectives specific to their responsibilities.
-Their contributions to achieving InfraRed's sustainability objectives are considered as part of their overall annual performance which informs their discretionary remuneration.
+Our Senior Management Team have a Diversity, Equity and Inclusion target as part of their objectives.
+We also have high-level business objective relating to sustainability.
+The contribution of the business to achieving InfraRed's sustainability business objectives are considered as part of their overall annual performance which informs their discretionary remuneration.